 Acupuncture can restore that free flow of Chi and thereby promote a return of health, vitality, and well-being.
 Sticking with the traffic metaphor, the approximately 2,000 acupuncture points in the body act as the ramps on and off the highways that are the energy meridians through which Chi ordinarily freely flows.
 By stimulating these points through the proper and delicate insertion of fine, hair-like metal needles, it serves like a traffic cop, directing traffic to continue to flow freely in the proper pattern and direction.

 A Western perspective on the Eastern medical practice of acupuncture explains its effects on stress and anxiety another way.
 As Western medicine sees it, acupuncture helps release endorphins in the brain, chemicals responsible for relieving pain and distress.
 It also encourages improved circulation of blood which, in turn, oxygenates the body’s tissues, and moves stress hormones and other waste products through and out of the body.

 Acupuncture also has a secondary effect which also relieves stress and anxiety, namely its power to facilitate calming and relaxation, one of the most effective and efficient means of managing stress and anxiety.
 When the body and mind are relaxed, as acupuncture helps them to become, the heart rate lowers, blood pressure decreases, and the muscles release their tension, all of which promote a calmer, healthier, and happier state of body and mind.

-To schedule a FREE consultation to see how acupuncture may help you feel more relaxed, call us at 773.878.7330.
+To schedule an appoinment to see how acupuncture may help you feel more relaxed, call us at 773.878.7330.
 We are here 6 days a week with Same Day Emergency, Evening, and Weekend appointments available.
 We are located in the Andersonville neighborhood of Chicago near Lincoln Square.